intel/intel-extension-for-pytorch/docs/tutorials/performance_tuning/known_issues.md

   The following unit test fails on Intel® Data Center GPU Flex Series 170 but the same test case passes on Intel® Data Center GPU Max Series.
 The root cause of the failure is under investigation.
     - `test_weight_norm.py::TestNNMethod::test_weight_norm_differnt_type`

+- Unit test failures on Intel® Arc™ A770

   The following unit tests fail in Windows environment on Intel® Arc™ A770 Graphic card.
 The root cause of the failures is under investigation.
      - `test_foreach.py::TestTorchMethod::test_foreach_cos`
      - `test_foreach.py::TestTorchMethod::test_foreach_sin`